Cleveland Clinic logo

 How is renal osteodystrophy treated?

-Your treatment will depend on the extent of bone damage and kidney disease and whether bone turnover is high or low.
-The main types of treatments include:
+Your treatment depends on how advanced your kidney disease and bone damage are.
+It also depends on whether bone turnover is high or low.
+The main types of renal osteodystrophy treatments are:

-• Parathyroid surgery: Surgery is an option if other treatments aren't effective.
-It involves removal of one or more of your parathyroid glands (parathyroidectomy).
-Providers usually leave at least one of your parathyroid glands in place.
-This can help prevent low parathyroid levels and adynamic bone disease.
+• Parathyroid surgery: If other treatments don’t work, your provider may recommend removing parathyroid glands (parathyroidectomy).
+Most people have four parathyroid glands.
+Providers usually leave at least one in place.
+This helps prevent low parathyroid levels and adynamic bone disease.

-Your provider will also help you manage kidney disease.
-Keeping up with your treatment plan can help you prevent further bone damage.
+Your provider will also help you manage CKD.
+Following your treatment plan can help prevent further bone damage.

 Outlook / Prognosis